afiqbusari7/ICT2101-Lightning-MCQWEEN/README.md

 ## Whitebox Testing

 ### Test Cases
 Due to the function that we chose for Whitebox Testing, the input is changing depending on user's input command.
 Hence we decided to do manual Whitebox Testing.
 The test cases are show in the image below.
-The test cases file can be found in the project folder, under 'testSuite' folder.
+The test cases file can be found in the project folder, under 'testSuite' folder.<br>
 ![Test Cases](./images/Whitebox_TestCases.png)

 ### How to run the test cases